armory/docs/content/en/borealis/borealis-automate/borealis-gh-action.md

 ## Prerequisites

+If you have previously configured Borealis for your deployment target, you can skip to step 3 for the prerequisites.

 1. Review the full set of requirements for Borealis at [System Requirements](https://docs.armory.io/borealis/borealis-requirements/).
 2. If you have already prepared a deployment target for Borealis, skip this step.
 If you have not, complete the [Get Started with Project Borealis](hhttps://docs.armory.io/borealis/quick-start/borealis-org-get-started/) tasks, which include the following: